 See the Rehoboth Beach Museum

 Dive into the town’s past at the Rehoboth Beach Museum.
 This charming museum at the historical society features exhibits on local landmarks, the town’s history and development, and residents and visitors over the years.
-All kinds of memorabilia are on display, ranging from 19th-century bathing suits to mementos from historic hotels and even a uniform from the days when the beach had a mounted patrol on horseback.
+From its beginnings as a Christian retreat to its present day, there is much more to Rehoboth’s story than we imagined.

 The museum has donation-based admission and offers special programs and activities for children.
+It’s worth a visit, especially if the weather isn’t great.

 Take a walk at Gordons Pond